dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser tuning.md

 ## Resolver as syncer aware
 When streaming the blocks, they should all form a pulse fully, in order.
 If they don't, we can terminate the connection if we are receiving blocks that don't form a tree or are not what we asked for or don't pass the hash test.
 Perform the hash afterwards, and always before doing any blockchain writing.
 Flag to the user that hash checking has not completed yet.

+## Streaming blocks directly
+This means that multiple pull requests can be fulfilled simultaneously as the block streams can mux.
+Check that each received block fulfills a previously waiting pull request.
+Wait for all blocks in a request to write to repo before switching to bitswap.

 ## Mode switching
 When an engine realizes that it doesn't have anything for a remote chain that it wants, it will use pulselift with full children to get everything it needs.
 This is not good for distribution.